sonatype-nexus-community/terraform-provider-sonatyperepo/CONTRIBUTING.md

 This provider uses the Custom Provider Framework from HashiCorp.
 A great reference is available from HashiCorp [here](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider).

-Development is conducted using Go version 1.21.
+Development is conducted using Go version defined in `go.mod`.

-We utilise [tfplugindocs](github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs) for documentation generation, and this should be included in the `go.mod` and `go.sum`.

-Documentation and examples should be regenerated and included in Pull Requests - run `go generate ./...` before finalising your PR.
+Documentation and examples should be regenerated and included in Pull Requests - run `cd tools; go generate ./...` before finalising your PR.

 ## Linting